msoneal0/MRCI/docs/type_ids.md

-### 4.1 Type IDs ###
+### 3.1 Type IDs ###

-All mrci frames transferred throughout this application are usually passed into various functions using a ```uchar``` numeric value to indicate the type of data being passed with the ```QByteArray``` that are also usually passed into the functions.
+All mrci frames transferred throughout this application have an 8bit numeric value to indicate the type of data being passed with the binary data.
 The type id enum values are as follows:

 ```
 enum TypeID : quint8